 This approach, however, has its own limitations.
 First, it relies on Mix which isn’t available in releases normally ( i.e. unless explicitly added to the

 :extra_dependencies).
 It also doesn’t work with behaviour implementations in

 .exs files, most notably in test files, as these are only compiled in memory and don’t produce

 But the limitations of this approach actually complement very well with our first described method of using

 :code.all_loaded/0, since releases usually run in

 :embedded mode where all modules are loaded by the boot script upfront.
-It also seems that modules defined in the tests already seem to be loaded always, at least I didn’t experience any problems yet (if you know why, I would be eager to hear an explanation in the comments).
+It also seems that modules defined in the tests are always loaded already, at least I didn’t experience any problems yet (if you know why, I would be eager to hear an explanation in the comments).